denocris/denocris/README.md

 More about my professional life here: [About](https://denocris.com/about/) & [Lectures](https://denocris.com/talks/).

-If you want to book a call with me, [here is the link](https://topmate.io/denocris) (it's free for students)
+Do you want to book a call with me?
+[Here it's the link!](https://topmate.io/denocris) (it's free for students)

 <!--
 **denocris/denocris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.